BeakerThe1st/patterer.net/content/about.md

 - Understand what content gets the most engagement
 - Understand which websites users are visiting the site from
-- Improve the experience of the site, like changing where the site is hosted depending on the amount of users or their countries
+- Improve the experience of the site, like changing where the site is hosted depending on the number of users or their countries
 - Provide information about user volume and countries to potential sponsors or other third parties publicly or in private communications upon request

 #### Data that you willingly provide to us 🤝

-We collect and store data that you may provide to us in forms on the site, or in correspondance with us via email, Twitter DM, or another channel.
+We collect and store data that you may provide to us in forms on the site, or in correspondence with us via email, Twitter DM, or another channel.

 ##### How we use data that you willingly provide to us

 We may use this data to:

 - Gather feedback to improve the site and its content
-- Contact you in order to acknowledge your feedback, answer your questions, or provide support
+- Contact you to acknowledge your feedback, answer your questions, or provide support

 #### Other data that may be collected by third parties 👥